OperatorJack/Vampyr-Vampirism-Expanded/Vampyr/Vampyr - readme.md

       - See NPC health in tooltip if player is vampire
       - See NPC blood in tooltip if both player and NPC are vampires
       - View NPC potency in tooltip if player and NPC are vampires
-  - [**New!**] Claws
+  - [**New!**] Fortify Claws
-    - Vampires will attack with claws when using hand to hand, instead of fists.
-    - Use normal hand to hand controls.
-    - Remaps beast fighting animation onto normal humanoids to use claw attacks.
-    - Claw attacks can draw blood, restoring blood to the attacker.
-    - The Hand-to-hand skill impacts how much blood can be drawn, and the frequency at which it is drawn.
+    - This effect is gained through new version of the Vampiric Touch spells.
+    - Magnitude of this effect improves claw damage and blood draw by relative amount.

 #### **0.0.1 - May 19, 2021 - Initial Alpha Release**